 “Accustom yourself continually to make many acts of love, for they enkindle and melt the soul.” ~ Santa Teresa

-Here is our Google map for the day, with our GPS tracks.
+Here is our interactive Google map for the day, with our GPS tracks.
 There are no services until Narros del Castillo, as this stage is a walk through the countryside.
 Once you arrive in Narros del Castillo there is an albergue and three bars, only one of which was open when we arrived here around 10:30 in the morning.

-The elevation profile portrays what appears to be good climb, however, the elevation change is only about 100 meters for the day.
+The elevation profile portrays what appears to be a good climb, however, the elevation change is only about 100 meters for the day.
 You will not even notice anything, except for the little hump into the first town of Rivilla de Barajas at about 3.0 kilometers into the day.

 We cooked a substantial breakfast in the Casa Rural La Fonte (+34 636 03 79 55), before leaving Fontiveros at daybreak.
-My heart and my belly was happy and full as we set off.
+My heart and my belly were happy and full as we set off.

 In only about 250 meters, come to this intersection, and turn right onto the Camino Fontiveros.